Model Railway Track

 [click here for large image]

-on Electrofrog points the two frog rails are
+On Electrofrog points the two frog rails are

 metal all the way to the point.
 This means that the locomotives wheels can